 If you recently turned 65 or will be soon, Medicare plans and costs may be on your mind.

 All Part D plans meet specific Medicare rules about what type of drugs must be covered.
 Each drug plan will have a formulary, which is a list of medications covered, in three tiers.
 The lower the tier, the lower the cost for the drug.
 The drugs in the highest tier, often known by their brand names, cost the most.

-Before you sign up, you need to look around for your Medicare Part D plan and compare costs, because you could end up paying more than you have to for the drugs you need.
+Before you sign up, you need to look around for your Medicare Part D plan and compare costs.
+You don't want to end up paying more than you have to for the drugs you need.

 Best Overall : Humana